Best Men's Beanies of 2021

 All of the best traits of your gear just won't cut it if it doesn't fit.
 Our heads come in all shapes and sizes, and finding the perfect beanie for yours is easy when we test them for you.
 Each beanie was tried and tested on all differently sized noggins to find that just-right fit.
 The depth of the hat, the width of the opening, and the cuff's adjustability (or lack thereof) were all identified to find the best fit for everyone.
 Once we found out how the beanies fit, we tested them thoroughly over long periods of time to make sure the hats stayed in place and maintained their fit without loosening up or causing tight spots at any time.

 If it can't fit, you can't wear it.
-The Carhartt Watch Hat and the Meriwool Merino Wool Cuff Beanie were hands down our favorites when it came down to it.
-Each of these beanies was built to adapt to different head sizes, that we had no problem getting everyone to love these hats.
+The Carhartt Knit Cuffed Beanie and the Meriwool Merino Cuff beanie were hands down our favorites when it came down to it.
+Each of these beanies was built to adapt to different head sizes, so we had no problem getting everyone to love these hats.
 Carhartt has quality knitting that stretches and constricts easily without tension to sit just right on almost any head size or shape.
 The ease and light stretch of the Meriwool's merino material gives a snug fit without any squeeze for all sizes as well.
 Each hat can be rolled and folded to make any wearer happy and give them a custom feel.

 Our crew found that our two lowest-ranked hats in this category had similar disadvantages to them.
 The OZero Winter Daily Beanie is a shallow fit that does not provide ear coverage for larger sizes.
 The stitched cuff doesn't allow for adjustment of fit, in addition to a narrow opening, which can get a bit snug even on smaller sizes.
 Again, the Santinior Trawler sits too high and too shallow on small sizes, while in some cases looking plain silly on larger sizes, and it sits on the crown of the head only.